-In theory, it sounds like an ideal answer for many companies who are able to juggle multiple channels at once, and that want to retain direct contact with the consumer.
+In theory, it sounds like an ideal answer for many companies who are able to handle the sale of goods over multiple channels at once, and that want to retain direct contact with the consumer.
 However, there are a number of issues, both positive and negative, to bear in mind before going down this path.

 1. Competing Against Yourself

 By being both retailer and wholesaler, you’re at risk of directly competing against your own resellers, therefore you’re competing against your own product.
-It’s essential that you don’t undercut your resellers, as this would damage your wholesale relationship with them and retailers would be reluctant to take your inventory in the future.
+It’s essential that you don’t undercut the resale price, as this would damage your wholesale relationship with them and retailers would be reluctant to take your inventory in the future.

 Keep an eye on those all important reports!
 You should have separate price lists based on either vendor, sales channel, or both.
-This will ensure you’re not undercutting your competition, or damaging your own profits.
+This will ensure you’re not setting such a low price you end up undercutting your competition, or damaging your own profits.

 2. Different Ranges of Products